Michigan 1st state in decades to repeal ‘right-to-work’ law

 Neighbored by state’s with “right-to-work” laws, Republicans say the repeal will lead to Michigan becoming less attractive to businesses and will lead to forced union membership.

-“These wide swings in public policy, this whiplash effect that we’re possibly seeing here in Michigan isn’t helpful helpful for a stable economic climate or for growing jobs in Michigan,” Wendy Block of the Michigan Chamber of Commerce said during committee hearing earlier this month.
+“These wide swings in public policy, this whiplash effect that we’re possibly seeing here in Michigan isn’t helpful for a stable economic climate or for growing jobs in Michigan,” Wendy Block of the Michigan Chamber of Commerce said during committee hearing earlier this month.

 The legislation Whitmer signed also includes $1 million in appropriations, which Republicans say is to ensure they are “referendum-proof.”
 The Michigan Constitution states that bills with appropriations attached to them are not subject to a public referendum in which voters could reject the law.